AndyWright360/Milestone-Project-1/README.md

   - This content was used in the Terms & Conditions section of the booking page.

-- All other content for the website was written by Andrew Wright.
+- All other content for the website was written by the developer Andrew Wright.

 ### **Media**